 Erosion Control Methods for Wetlands Habitat Restoration

-As one of the most productive ecosystems in the world, wetlands are important landscape features that benefit people, marine life, and wildlife.
+As one of the most productive ecosystems in the world, wetlands benefit people, marine life, and wildlife.
 Different types of wetlands include marshes, swamps, riverbanks, bogs, mangroves, rice fields and more.
-Wetlands help to protect and improve the water quality and supply, provide a habitat for fish and wildlife, reduce coastal storm damage, and maintain ecosystem productivity.
-According to a study done by the U.S. Fish and Wildlife Service, 221 million acres of wetlands existed in the lower 48 states in the late 1700’s.
+Wetlands help to protect and improve the water quality and supply.
+They also provide a habitat for fish and wildlife, reduce coastal storm damage, and maintain ecosystem productivity.
+According to a U.S. Fish and Wildlife Service study, there were 221 million acres of wetlands in the lower 48 states in the late 1700’s.
 By 1990, more than half of those wetlands had been destroyed.
 In 2012, it was determined that 50% of the entire world’s wetlands had been destroyed in the past 100 years.
 This percentage has only grown since then, making wetlands habitat restoration imperative.
 Erosion control methods are vital to this restoration.

 Why Are Wetlands So Important?